kalibos/monks-active-tiles/README.md

 You can set the triggering to be active or not.
 If the tile is inactive, then nothing happens when a token walks over it.
 Triggering of the tile can also be set to be triggered by everyone, or restricted to GM only tokens, or player only tokens.
-The trigger can fire when a token enters to tile, or when they next leave the tile.
+The trigger can fire when a token enters the tile, or when they next leave the tile.
 You can specify the chance that a tile will be triggered, so if the trap only has a 50% of working at any given time this is an option.

 You can then add multiple actions for Foundry to take when a tile is triggered.